-To view the Resource A/B Test Details screen for a particular test, click the A/B test name on the Resource A/B Testing screen.
+To view the Resource A/B Test Details screen for a particular test, select the A/B test name on the Resource A/B Testing screen.

-The Resource A/B Test Details screen enables you to monitor and manage your resource A/B test.
-The buttons on the top right-hand corner of the screen enable you manage the status of the A/B test.
+The Resource A/B Test Details screen enables you to edit, monitor and manage your resource A/B test.
 The A/B Test Progress section enables you to monitor your test and access KPI data so you can best decide how to select a winning variant, if you haven’t already done so.
-For more information, see Creating Resource A/B Tests.
+For more information, see Creating resource A/B tests.

 The actions you can perform on the Resource A/B Test Details screen depend on the A/B test status:

 - Edit or start an A/B test in Staging status.